 St. Paul's School will consider the income and assets of both biological parents in determining an award.
 If either parent has remarried, we also will consider the income and assets of stepparents, bearing in mind responsibilities that stepparents may have for their own biological children.

 The School offers a very limited amount of financial aid to international students.
 International applicants should complete the same Parents’ Financial Statement (PFS) that domestic applicants complete by converting their income to U.S. dollars.
 They should also submit any relevant tax or asset information as necessary.
-Please contact Tim Caryl-Klika, director of enrollment management and financial aid, at 603-229-5639 or by email at email@example.com with any questions.
+Please contact Tim Caryl-Klika, Senior Associate Dean of Admission/Director of Financial Aid, at 603-229-5639 or by email at email@example.com with any questions.